-TFT Dean Teri Schwartz has pledged $4,000 annually from the school’s coffers to support Elevate, a new student-led organization that promotes diversity among students and faculty members.
+In 2011, Dean Teri Schwartz pledged $4,000 annually from the UCLA TFT coffers to support Elevate, a student-led organization that promotes diversity among students and faculty members.

-Elevate co-chair Sam Sheppard, a graduate student in cinema and media studies, says the idea for a group that addresses school diversity was sparked at Dean Schwartz’s first Town Hall meeting last year.
+Elevate co-chair Sam Sheppard, a Ph.D. student in film and television, says the idea for a group that addresses school diversity was sparked at Dean Schwartz’s first Town Hall meeting in 2010.

-The students raised several concerns at that lunch, including their perception that the faculty appears less diverse than the student population, Sheppard says.
+The students raised several concerns at that lunch, including their perception that the faculty appears less diverse than the student population.
 They also wanted more networking events that would include alumni of color.

 “Even though we have great scholars here who do interesting work, at times there is not as much spotlighting of non-Hollywood produced work or non-Western academics and filmmakers,” Sheppard says.
 “You want to see all these different kinds of people and that was not happening in certain respects.”

 Dean Schwartz challenged the students to create a task force that would identify problem areas and come up with proposed solutions.
 In a series of monthly meetings that included minority women from every department within the school, the task force outlined five areas where diversity could be improved: faculty hires, course offerings, diversity training for professors, student recruitment and alumni networking.

 When the task force also proposed starting a student group that would encourage diversity, members were happily surprised when Dean Schwartz not only endorsed the idea but also agreed to fund it with the annual $4,000 grant.

 “It really showed her full level of commitment,” Sheppard says.
 “If you really want global diversity, if you really want the students to feel like UCLA is about them and you want to create a really great research, production and theater and film industry, then you have to support that.
 And she has fully done that beyond our expectations.”